wp-plugins/piwigomedia/readme.txt

 1. PiwigoMedia's main window

 == Changelog ==
+= 1.1.2 =
+* update: Fixed full image urls.
+* update: Disabled PiwigoMedia's Widget as it was causing issues on some installations.
+* update: pwg-gallery shortcode now has links to xxlarge image and image name is displayed in info box.

 = 1.1.1 =
 * new: pwg-gallery shortcode.
 This shortcode uses Galleria JS library (http://galleria.io/) to display Piwigo categories as inline galleries.
 * update: curl requests are now configured to bypass peer verification.
 This solves the problem with self-signed certificates.